Donate a Horse

 - 2 min read

-While Wings of Hope is actively looking to adopt horses for our program, we typically adopt directly from rescues who have had time to determine if the horse's temperament is well suited for the youth we work with.
+Wings of Hope is not looking to adopt horses for our program at this time.
+When we do adopt we typically adopt directly from rescues who have had time to determine if the horse's temperament is well suited for the youth we work with.

 Horses that would be a good candidate for a Wings of Hope adoption are -